kaede0902/js/FirstJS/cheatSheet.md

 E: to the word end include 'word. word:'
 (b,B,w,W are the same)

-f: to the following char
+f'c': to the following char
 F: back to the following char

 %: to the parental.